 VegDischarge v1 performance in East and Southern Africa, based on the observed vs. simulated discharge data from GRDC stations, is presented in Fig. 8&9.
-Fig. 8a) showcases the model's performance in East Africa, based on data from 30 GRDC stations.
-The scatter plot indicates a good agreement between observed and simulated discharge values, with a R² of 0.72, which suggests that the model explains the variance in the observed data.
+Fig. 8a showcases the model's performance in East Africa, based on data from 30 GRDC stations.
+The scatter plot indicates a good agreement between observed and simulated discharge values, with an R² of 0.72, which indicates that the model explains the variance in the observed data.
 The NSE of 0.68 and KGE of 0.61 further confirm the model's satisfactory performance in this region.
-The PBIAS of -7.6%, however indicates a slight underestimation of the observed flows by the model, which more evident for gauges with flows ≤ 18 km3.year-1 (Fig. 8b).
-Fig. 9a) provides a visualization of the model's performance in Southern Africa, utilizing data from 51 GRDC stations.
+However, the PBIAS of -7.6% indicates a slight underestimation of the observed flows by the model, which is more evident for gauges with flows ≤ 18 km3·year-1 (Fig. 8b).
+Fig. 9a provides a visualization of the model's performance in Southern Africa, utilizing data from 51 GRDC stations.
 The model demonstrates a strong correlation with observed data, as evidenced by the R² of 0.82.
 The NSE of 0.82 and KGE of 0.78 reflect a high level of accuracy in the model's simulations relative to the observed flows.
-However, the PBIAS of 20.4% points to a more substantial overestimation of discharge for some stations in this region, especially at the gauges with discharge ≤ 0.7 km3.year-1 (Fig. 9b).
+However, the PBIAS of 20.4% points to a more substantial overestimation of discharge for some stations in this region, especially at the gauges with discharge ≤ 0.7 km3·year-1 (Fig. 9b).
 The hydrological extremes observed in East and Southern Africa, evidenced by contrasting episodes of droughts and floods, may not be adequately captured by VegDischarge v1 due to several factors.
-In regions such as the Horn of Africa and Southern Africa, recurrent drought conditions (drought has prevailed in Greater Horn of Africa during much of the period 2008-201167, while in Southern Africa, one drought every three to five years in the period from 1980 to 200768) can impact the parameterization of hydrological models, leading to underestimation of actual water stress69,70.
+In regions such as the Horn of Africa and Southern Africa, recurrent drought conditions (drought has prevailed in Greater Horn of Africa during much of the period 2008-201167, while in Southern Africa, one drought occurred every three to five years in the period from 1980 to 200768) can affect the parameterization of hydrological models, leading to underestimation of actual water stress69,70.